-For more information, check out the three videos below: two of which highlight the Race & Equity in NH Series work and the third which highlights newcomers and long-term residents working together to shape a vision for their future in New Hampshire.
+For more information, check out the three videos below: the first highlights environmental justice work in New Hampshire; the second introduces A New Granite State, an aspirational poem by Atlas the poet; and the third highlights newcomers and long-term residents working together to shape a vision for their future in New Hampshire.

 Our Strategic Grants are identified in partnership with key stakeholders.
 Interested applicants should contact Melina Hill Walker for more information.